 What does a candlestick tell us?

 A single candlestick tells us about the war between the Bulls and the Bears.
 It tells us who won or if the battle was undecided.
-Or in other words: it tells us if there has been more selling or more buying in the market during a specific period of time, or that there has been an equilibrium.
+In other words: it tells us if there has been more selling or more buying in the market during a specific period, or that there has been an equilibrium.

 So candlestick patterns tell us: